 - Sire-Dam -

-Deirdre created history when winning the Qatar Nassau Stakes under Oisin Murphy at Glorious Goodwood.
+Deirdre created history when winning the Qatar Nassau Stakes under Oisin Murphy at Glorious Goodwood in 2019.

 Her victory was the first by a Japanese-trained horse in the QIPCO British Champions Series and few saw it coming as she was returned at 20/1.